Share this post:

 Introduced in 1836, the Colt Paterson percussion revolver was not an immediate success for the young inventor.
 The few military orders Colt procured were canceled or unpaid, and his Paterson plant closed down in 1843.
 Four years later, an order from Captain Samuel Walker and the Texas Rangers would revive Colt’s fortunes and lead to a series of design refinements that would catapult the company into a powerhouse and popularize the revolver with both the military and the general public.

+Few others who created guns can be placed in the same league as Samuel Colt.
 All of the Colt percussion firearms are based on Samuel Colt’s patents, and those patents gave him a near-monopoly on the American percussion revolver market from 1847 to 1857.
-Colt was directly involved in gun design up until his death in 1862, and his name and celebrity helped carry the company to new heights long after his passing.
+Samuel Colt was directly involved in gun design up until his death in 1862, and his name and celebrity helped carry the company to new heights long after his passing.

 Smith and Wesson are household names today, but their success was far from certain when they partnered up in 1852.
 Horace Smith and Daniel Wesson first turned their attention to developing magazine firearms, followed shortly by the Volcanic line of repeaters, which were lever action guns that fired self-contained cartridges.
 The history of Volcanic Repeating Arms and Oliver Winchester is a fascinating tale in its own right, but Daniel Wesson truly came into his own in 1856, when he rejoined Horace Smith to form the “Smith & Wesson Revolver Company.”

 Gustave Young master engraved and gold plated Smith & Wesson Model No. 1 second issue revolver inscribed to New York Congressman Alfred Elys.